aXhyra/Mighty-Thymio-Simulation/README.md

 # How to launch Task 1
 To launch the first task:
 * Open coppeliasim
-* Load scene 8.ttt from the downloaded scenes folder
+* Load scene 8.ttt from the scenes folder
 * Start simulation
 * Launch bridge with `bash scripts/start_bridge.sh`
 * Run `source ~/dev_ws/install/setup.bash`